How to Become Self-Employed

 - Look at council websites which often publish information about their workshops and business spaces.

-- Online resources such as Artelier, run by Artquest, allow visual artists to swap studios all over the world.
-Artist Studio Finder can be used to find studios in London. a-n has a good guide for its members who want to set up their own group studio.
+- Online resources such as Exchange, run by Artquest, allow visual artists to swap studios all over the world.

 If you are looking for co-working spaces, check with local studio providers as they often have hot desks or allow subletting.